-• Advisory fee revenue on traditional and alternative managed products was \$130.3 million for the year ended December 31, 2020, an increase of 44.5% due to higher assets under management during the year as well as higher incentive fees from alternative investments.
-Incentive fees allocated to this segment were \$49.4 million for the 2020 year versus \$16.7 million last year.

-- AUM hit a record level of \$38.8 billion at December 31, 2020, which is the basis for advisory fee billings for the first quarter of 2021.
-The increase in AUM was comprised of higher asset values of \$6.0 billion on existing client holdings and a net contribution of assets of \$0.7 billion. - Compensation expenses were down 0.2% and non-compensation expenses were up 4.9% when compared to the prior year.
+- Advisory fee revenue on traditional and alternative managed products was \$104.6 million for the year ended December 31, 2021, a decrease of 18.5% due to significantly lower incentive fees from alternative investments partially offset by higher management fees from advisory programs.
+Incentive fees allocated to this segment were \$1.8 million for the 2021 year versus \$49.4 million in 2020. - AUM hit a record level of \$46.2 billion at December 31, 2021, which is the basis for advisory fee billings for the first quarter of 2022.
+The increase in AUM was comprised of higher asset values of \$6.4 billion on existing client holdings and a net contribution of assets of \$1.0 billion. - Compensation expenses increased 10.7% when compared to the prior year driven primarily by higher incentive compensation costs. - Non-compensation expenses were up 22.1% when compared to the prior year primarily due to higher external portfolio management costs which are directly related to the increase in AUM.

-The following table provides a breakdown of the change in assets under management for the year ended December 31, 2020:
+The following table provides a breakdown of the change in assets under management for the year ended December 31, 2021:

-(Expressed in millions) For the Year Ended December 31, 2020 Fund Type Beginning BalanceAppreciationEnding BalanceContributionsRedemptions(Depreciation)Balance Traditional (1) \$ 27,454 \$ 6,327 \$ (5,955) \$ 3,923 \$ 31,749 Institutional Fixed Income (2) 771 67 (83) 43 798 Alternative Investments: Hedge funds (3) 3,190 615 (330) 1,974 5,449 Private Equity Funds (4) 284 82 (42) 111 435 Portfolio Enhancement Program (5) 414 14 (32) - 396 \$ 32,113 \$ 7,105 \$ (6,442) \$ 6,051 \$ 38,827
+(Expressed in millions) For the Year Ended December 31, 2021 Fund Type Beginning Balance Contributions Redemptions Redemptions Appreciation (Depreciation) Ending Balance Traditional (1) \$ 31,749 \$ 7,182 \$ (6,708) \$ 5,612 \$ 37,835 Institutional Fixed Income (2) 798 144 (122) 46 866 Alternative Investments: Hedge funds (3) 5,449 520 (561) (730) 4,678 Private Equity Funds (4) 435 561 (30) 1,478 2,444 Portfolio Enhancement Program (5) 396 9 (25) 380 \$ 38,827 \$ 8,416 \$ (7,446) \$ 6,406 \$ 46,203

-- (1) Traditional investments include third party advisory programs, Oppenheimer financial advisor managed and advisory programs, and Oppenheimer Asset Management taxable and tax-exempt portfolio management strategies. - (2) Institutional fixed income provides solutions to institutional investors including: Taft-Hartley Funds, Public Pension Funds, Corporate Pension Funds, and Foundations and Endowments. - (3) Hedge funds represent single manager hedge fund strategies in areas including hedged equity, technology and financial services, and multi-manager and multi-strategy fund of funds. - (4) Private equity funds represent private equity fund of funds including portfolios focused on natural resources and related assets. - (5) The portfolio enhancement program sells uncovered, far out-of-money puts and calls on the S&P 500 Index.
+(1) Traditional investments include third party advisory programs, Oppenheimer financial advisor managed and advisory programs, and Oppenheimer Asset Management taxable and tax-exempt portfolio management strategies.

+(2) Institutional fixed income provides solutions to institutional investors including: Taft-Hartley Funds, Public Pension Funds, Corporate Pension Funds, and Foundations and Endowments.

+- (3) Hedge funds represent single manager hedge fund strategies in areas including hedged equity, technology and financial services, and multi-manager and multi-strategy fund of funds. - (4) Private equity funds represent private equity fund of funds including portfolios focused on natural resources and related assets. - (5) The portfolio enhancement program sells uncovered, far out-of-money puts and calls on the S&P 500 Index.
 The program is market neutral and uncorrelated to the index.
 Valuation is based on collateral requirements for a series of contracts representing the investment strategy.